StijnVerwoerd/RISC-V-Architecture-implementation-on-Circuitverse/README.md

 ---

-Since explaining the exact implementation of the instructions would be a boring lecture, we instead give you the values you can use to test the more abstract instructions.
+#### ADD:
+Adds the values in two registers together.

+It takes the value of the second and the third register, adds them together and stores it in the first register.

+Example: `ADD x2, x2, x4`

+#### ADDI:
+Add the value in a register together with an immediate value.

+The value in the second register plus the value that's provided as the immediate are added together and stored in the first register.

+Example: `ADDI x2, x2, 10`

+#### LW:
+Stores a word (4 bytes) in a specified memory location.

+It takes the value in the first register and saves it in the location of the value in the second regiser + the offset that's in front of it.

+Example: `LW x2, 48(x4)`

+#### SW:
+Stores a word (4 bytes) in a specified memory location.

+It takes the value in the first register and saves it in the location of the value in the second regiser + the offset that's in front of it.

+Example: `SW x2, 48(x4)`

+#### BLT:
+Compares two registers as signed integers.

+If the value in the first register is less than the value in the second register, it branches to the specified label or offset; otherwise, it continues to the next instruction.

+    Test this instruction with the following entry's:
+    * instruction: `0x0030c463`
+    * x1: `0x00000000`
+    * x3: `0x00000001`

+Example: `BLT x2, x4, 8`

 #### BLTU:
 Compares two registers as unsigned integers.

-If the value in the first register is less than the value in the seocnd register, it branches to the specified label; otherwise, it continues to the next instruction.
+If the value in the first register is less than the value in the second register, it branches to the specified label or offset; otherwise, it continues to the next instruction.

     Test this instruction with the following entry's: